ValoCookie/ValoCookie.github.io/README.md

 ## StreamFlight — v1.3.1

-A small pre-stream app I made because I kept forgetting things before going live.
+A small pre-stream app I made because idk, thought it was interesting as a new project.

 It can open apps and websites in order, save different profiles, keep reusable checklists and show what still needs to be done before stream.